aubreypwd/chat-with-aubreypwd-mac/README.md

-# chat-with-aubrey
+# Chat w/ @aubreypwd

 ![image](https://user-images.githubusercontent.com/1753298/126911319-6641501f-57f9-4970-a4a6-5902ae4074e7.png)

-An (unofficial) native MacOS App for tlk.io/aubreypwd where you can chat with me.
+An native MacOS App for tlk.io/aubreypwd where you can chat with me.
+I mostly use this app for people that link to my tlk.io to chat with them, but you can technically download it and use it.

 # Install